History of the Chicago Bears: 2012–2014: Phil Emery and Marc Trestman era

 In 2012, general manager Jerry Angelo was fired after 11 seasons with the Bears.
 During their search for a replacement, the team considered Marc Ross, the New York Giants' director of college scouting; Jimmy Raye III, the San Diego Chargers' director of player personnel; Jason Licht, the New England Patriots' director of pro personnel; and Phil Emery, the Kansas City Chiefs' director of college scouting, former Bears scout and eventual general manager, along with in-house candidate Tim Ruskell.
 Offensive coordinator Mike Martz also retired, and was replaced by offensive line coach Mike Tice.
-Emery's first move as general manager was giving Matt Forté the franchise tag, as well as acquiring Pro Bowl MVP Brandon Marshall from the Miami Dolphins, reuniting him with Cutler.
+Emery's first move as general manager was giving Matt Forte the franchise tag, as well as acquiring Pro Bowl MVP Brandon Marshall from the Miami Dolphins, reuniting him with Cutler.

 Through the first seven games of the 2012 season, the Bears became the first team in league history to return six interceptions for touchdowns, with another interception by Brian Urlacher in week nine bringing them closer to the record set by the 1961 San Diego Chargers.
 However, after the Bears missed the playoffs after starting the year 7–1 (making them the first team to start the season with that record and not make the playoffs since the 1996 Washington Redskins), Smith was fired and eventually succeeded by Montreal Alouettes head coach Marc Trestman.
 On March 20, 2013, the Brian Urlacher era also came to an end when he and the Bears failed to agree on a new contract.

 The Trestman era began with a 24–21 victory over the Cincinnati Bengals, as Trestman became the fourth head coach in franchise history to win in his head coaching debut, after George Halas (1920), Neill Armstrong (1978) and Dick Jauron (1999).
 In his first season, Trestman helped lead the Bears to one of the best offenses in the team's history, concluding the year with the second best scoring offense in the NFL with 445 points, and breaking team records in total yards (6,109), passing yards (4,450), passing touchdowns (32), and first downs (344).
 Conversely, 2013 was also one of the worst defensive years in Bears' history, with franchise-lows in yards allowed (6,313), rushing yards allowed (2,583) and points (478), while also ranking dead last in run defense by allowing a league-worst 5.35 rushing yards per carry.
 This would lead to the Bears finishing 8–8 in their first season under Trestman, being eliminated from the playoffs by the Green Bay Packers in the final game of the season.

 In 2014, the Bears struggled and finished the season 5–11.
 Trestman and Emery were fired at the end of the season.